GameServerManagers/LinuxGSM-Docs/FAQ.md

 Can I run a server as root?
 ===========================

+    [ FAIL ] Script will not run as root!

 The script will not run as root and will error if you try.
-This is for security and to stop permissions issues.
-For example, if you run update as root any changed files are then owned by root.
-This means the arma3server user will be unable to access the updated files causing the server to fail.

-    [ FAIL ] Script will not run as root!
+This is done for the following good reasons:
+* So you or someone else don't accidentally damage your system. (rm -rf * anyone?).
+* So you don't mess up your game servers user permissions.
+* To help prevent someone potentially using your game server and gain root access (stealing your internets and stuff!).
+* Keeping the game server compartmentalised in its own directory away from your other stuff.
+* Its really bad practice to run scripts as root.
+* Would you really trust yourself as root after a 9 hour energy-drink fueled CS:GO session?
+* Did i mention so you don't accidentally break everything!?1

 How can I install [insert name] mod?
 ====================================